 Proliferative Diabetic Retinopathy

-Proliferative diabetic retinopathy (PDR) is the more advanced form of the disease.
-At this stage, circulation problems deprive the retina of oxygen.
-As a result, new, fragile blood vessels can begin to grow in the retina and into the vitreous, the gel-like fluid that fills the back of the eye.
-The new blood vessels may leak blood into the vitreous, clouding vision.
+The more advanced form of the disease is proliferative diabetic retinopathy (PDR).
+Circulation issues deprive the retina of oxygen at this stage.
+As a result, new, vulnerable blood vessels can form in the retina and the vitreous, the gel-like fluid that fills the back of the eye.
+Blood from the new blood vessels may leak into the vitreous, clouding vision.

-In order to prevent diabetic retinopathy from occur, it is recommended for person with diabetes to control their blood sugar level, control blood pressure level, stop smoking, regularly exercise, and maintain their ideal weight.
-Apart from these, person with diabetes may as well, conduct yearly eyes screening.
-Eyes screening for diabetic person will be conducted using fundus non mydriatic camera, where image of the eyes will be captured and optometrist, eyes doctor or eyes specialist will then grade the image to see whether the eyes condition is normal or abnormal.
-Abnormal condition includes bleeding swelling in retina, abnormal optic disk, a torn retina, and other abnormal conditions are examples of abnormal conditions.
+In order to prevent diabetic retinopathy from occurring, it is recommended for individuals with diabetes to control their blood sugar level, control their blood pressure level, stop smoking, regularly exercise, and maintain their ideal weight.
+Apart from these, people with diabetes may as well conduct yearly eye screenings.
+Eye screening for diabetics will be conducted using a fundus non-mydriatic camera, where an image of the eyes will be captured.
+Optometrist, eyes doctor, or eye specialist will then grade the image to see whether the eye's codition is normal or abnormal.
+Bleeding and swelling in the retina, an abnormal optic disk, a torn retina, and other abnormal conditions are examples of abnormal conditions.

 Artificial sweeteners are low-calorie or calorie-free chemical substances used instead of sugar to sweeten foods and drinks.
 Sacharin, was the first artificial sweetener discovered in John Hopkin.
 It was then use widely, to the point that it was used during world war II when there was a sugar shortage, and when the shift in the perspective viewing thin figure as beauty.
 Sacharine is 300 times sweeter than sucrose but it has bitter after taste, which makes scientist discover cyclamate, aspartame and many more.
 As of 2018, there are eight Food and Drug Administration (FDA) approved artificial sweeteners which are, acesulfame K (Sunnet), aspartame (Nutrasweet), saccharin (Sweet and Low, Necta sweet), neotame (New tame), sucralose (Splenda), stevia (Truvia), advantame, and Luo Han Guo fruits extract (Nectresse).